lizard-Szilard/signup_dev/README.md

 # signup_dev

-The registration screen that activate the "registration" button when form success
+The registration screen that activate the "registration" button when form valid

 ## Getting Started